Image by sasun bughdaryan from iStock

 Clarity of options’ boundaries

 Some decisions are straightforward when the choice is clear-cut, like choosing your meal between a rock and an apple, where the preferable option is obvious.
-Deciding between two varieties of apples is slightly more challenging but remains easy if the decision isn’t significant or high-stakes.
+Deciding between two varieties of apples is slightly more challenging.
+Still, it remains easy if the decision isn’t significant or high-stakes.
 In IT, having a preferred public cloud provider provides a clear-cut decision about public cloud hosting.
 Once inside a public cloud, selecting an appropriate service is much more challenging as hundreds of options are available.

 Clarity of objectives